godotengine/godot-docs/learning/features/3d/spatial_material.rst

 Parameters
 -----------

-SpatialMaterial also has several, configurable parameters to tweak many aspects of the rendering:
+SpatialMaterial also has several configurable parameters to tweak many aspects of the rendering:

 .. image:: /img/spatial_material5.png